openaleph/leakrfc/docs/sync/memorious.md

 Import [memorious](https://github.com/alephdata/memorious) crawler results into a `leakrfc` dataset.

-As long as using `--use-cache` (default) only new documents are synced.
+As long as using the global cache (environment `CACHE=1`, default) only new documents are synced.

 ```bash
 leakrfc -d my_dataset memorious sync -i /memorious/data/store/my_dataset